Medical Respiratory. Ridgeway

 All our patients have an individual assessment of their needs and their care plans formulated to reflect each individual needs.
 Our ward philosophy is displayed on the notice board and all our staff work together to make a stay in hospital for the patient as stress free as possible.

-During your placement on Markham Ward as a Student Nurse you are expected to learn more about the medical and nursing care of the patient with a medical problem.
+During your placement as a Student you are expected to learn more about the medical and nursing care of the patient with a medical problem.

 Medical conditions that our patients have will be explained on an individual basis and students have access to the education centre library.